 This is where the fun is.
-What’s not fun is having to stop and clear out of the way that things that don’t make for peace-filled and joy-full living (see the previous question--How can I stop sinning?).
-The Salvation Basics give us eyes to see from God’s perspective a tremendous truth about life that we “knew” as little children, but lost along the way.
+What’s not fun is having to stop and clear out of the way the things that don’t make for peace-filled and joy-full living (see the previous question--How can I stop sinning?).
+With that done, the Salvation Basics give us eyes to see from God’s perspective a tremendous truth about life that we “knew” as little children, but lost along the way.

 The New Life of Trust

 This is the best part!
 We get to live by the same graceful means by which we got saved in the first place.
 We pray and trust, pray and trust, trust and follow, trust and follow.
 It is meant to be "child's play" with some embattled times in between.
 Don't settle for a walk with the Lord that is only embattled!
 And don’t go back to serving the unholy trinity of Satan, sin and Self.
 All along we were created to live for Jesus by listening to Him and obeying Him.

 Trust is the key to victories.
 Trust keeps us well connected to the Lord.
 Trust is how we position our heart so that the Holy Spirit can lift us and lead us into the flow of the new life.
 It all goes along "swimmingly" so long as we keep trusting.
 Yes, that is the hard part.
 Jesus knows this.
 That is why He described believing in God as the "work" that we are meant to do.

 Trust enables us to recover the best parts of what it was like to live as a little child.
 When our hearts are full of trust, we enter and advance God’s Kingdom on earth.
 "How do I live now that I'm saved?"
 Put all your best effort into trusting Jesus with childlike confidence in His love and power!